Cinnabar’s Distinguished Growing Regions

 Wine, fun, food and sun at the Harvest BBQ

-Our annual Harvest BBQ at the Sunny Slope Vineyard Estate in Saratoga is just one of the many events we offer throughout the year.
+Our annual Harvest BBQ in the Santa Cruz Mountains is just one of the many events we offer throughout the year.

 7th Wave, an acoustic soft-rock band composed of three lead singers, is among the most popular local acts you can see and hear in The Mudd Room every month.

 My Take on the Drought

 The number one question asked to me this winter is: “How is the drought affecting the wine industry?”
 My short answer: “It’s not looking good, but the party’s not over yet.”

 First, rainfall varies widely in California from region to region.
 Nevertheless, the current drought seems to be affecting all regions uniformly.
 Let’s take a look at the numbers followed by their potential impact on agriculture.